nightfury1111111111/tamaghna-algorand-tmp-/README.md

         transferAsset

-If you register to our site, they must have an account or create new account.---createAccount And he/she must have an asset create an Asset to verify.---createAsset By using this he can transfer that to the server and verify.---transfer
+If you register to our site, they must have an account or create new account.---createAccount.

+And he/she must have an asset create an Asset to verify.---createAsset.

+By using this he can transfer that to the server and verify.---transfer.

 You can check these funcions from here.
 So we can make 2fa easily with this boilerplate.